2025 Oust Anwar rally: Preparations

 Perikatan Nasional (PN) have targeted at least 300,000 participants who will attended the rally, while the RMP have expected approximately 10,000 to 15,000 participants who will present.
 It is expected that 2,000 police officers will be deployed to control the rally.
 Opposition Leader and Larut MP, Hamzah Zainudin expected around 500,000 up to 1,000,000 participants will present, whereas Arau MP, Shahidan Kassim expected at least 300,000 to 500,000 people.

+Due to the wild and inflated claims of the PN leaders, the rally was considered an anti-climax and a flop when less than 20,000 attended.

 The RMP has received nearly 60 police reports across Malaysia, with 10 in Kuala Lumpur in connection with the rally.
 Acting Kuala Lumpur Police Chief Datuk Mohamed Usuf Jan Mohamad said participants are expected to gather at five main locations, namely the National Mosque, Central Market, Masjid Jamek Sultan Abdul Samad, Masjid Jamek Kampung Baru and Dataran Sogo before moving to Dataran Merdeka.
 He added that "To ensure the safety of public service users at the maximum level, public service operators and the police will be reinforced at several stations involved".
 Among the stations involved are the KL Sentral, Masjid Jamek, Pasar Seni, Dang Wangi, Plaza Rakyat and Bandaraya LRT stations; as well as MRT and Monorail stations such as Muzium Negara, Merdeka, Bukit Bintang, Imbi, Raja Chulan, Bukit Nanas, Medan Tuanku and Chow Kit.